Medicine Overview of Anti-Thyrox Tablet

 Severely interacts with other drugs like

-Frequently asked questions for Anti-Thyrox 20mg Tablet
+Frequently asked questions about Anti-Thyrox Tablet

-Frequently asked questions for Carbimazole
+Frequently asked questions about Carbimazole

 No. Anti-thyrox is anti-thyroid drug.
 It is used in the treatment of hyperthyroidism (over functioning of thyroid gland)